A common question we receive is does life insurance cover suicide?

 The incontestability clause is a life insurance policy provision that states the insurer will not contest the policy after it has been in force for a certain period of time (usually two years).

-Physician-assisted suicide is when a doctor helps a patient end their life.
-If the policyholder dies by physician-assisted suicide, life insurance companies will generally not pay out a death benefit to the beneficiary.
+Physician-assisted, also known as a doctor assisted suicide, is when a doctor helps a patient end their life.
+If the policyholder dies by physician-assisted suicide, life insurers will generally not pay out a death benefit to the beneficiary.